Is Heuristic Sampling Necessary in Training Deep Object Detectors?: Method

-Here $\frac{N}{N_f}$ can be computed by pre-defined anchors, thus the computation is efficient as it does not require network forwarding.
-With $\frac{N}{N_f}\approx10^{3}, C=80$, we can obtain the optimal $\pi\approx1.25\times10^{-5}$, which is similar with $\pi=10^{-5}$ that performs best in our experiments.
-It is worth noting that the accuracy of the model is robust to our initialization strategy, as the model can ``utilize'' the imbalanced distribution to obtain a lower loss (see the sudden drop of $L^{CE}$ in Fig.~\ref{figure2}(a)).
+Here $\frac{N}{N^f}$ can be computed by pre-defined anchors, thus the computation is efficient as it does not require network forwarding.
+In our observation, $\frac{N}{N^f}\approx10^{5}$, which corresponds to $\pi=10^{-5}$ that performs best in our experiments.
+It is worth noting that the accuracy of the model is robust to our initialization strategy, as the model can ``utilize'' the imbalanced distribution to obtain a lower loss.
 We initialize the model to ensure the stability of the classification loss.

-\textbf{Adaptive Thresholding.} As \textit{RetinaNet-CE} does not down-weight any background example during training, it will be more inclined to predict unknown examples as background to converge to a low loss value.
-If we use the same inference threshold ($\theta=0.05$) in \textit{RetinaNet-FL}, some correct predictions of \textit{RetinaNet-CE} will be incorrectly removed.
-A simple way is to set $\theta=0$ to obtain the maximum AP, but this will incur more computations in inference due to the post-processing.
-We propose to adaptively set it according to the imbalanced statistics.
-The ratio of $\frac{N_f}{N}$ is the foreground-to-all ratio, which can represent the predictive bias for foreground examples.
-Therefore, it is suitable to use it as the inference threshold.
-As shown in Table~\ref{table2}, our method improves the AP and maintains the speed, with the elimination of tuning the inference threshold.